 Road markings replacement programme

-From July until October, we will be undertaking a programme of road marking replacements across the borough.
+We are undertaking an ongoing programme of road marking replacements across the borough.
 We will be refreshing existing markings to ensure that they are visible, clear and compliant, to help improve road safety.

 When possible, we'll use a stop/go traffic management to minimise disruption whilst we undertake the works.
 In some cases, a full closure might be necessary, but we'll let you know beforehand with clear signage.